-To achieve the best taxonomy results a user should leverage intra-day or intra-week tracking on new topics with an NLU model.
+To achieve the best taxonomy results a user should leverage intra-day or intra-week tracking on new topics with a Topic model.
 Once the new topics are discovered they can be added to the taxonomy logic with a new label.
 After enough new labels are added to a taxonomy the user can reprocess the analysis to display the new label results.

-One method of using NLU results to impact taxonomy results is the Stratifyd drag and drop feature.
-See the example below where the user is pulling a newly discovered topic from the NLU topic wheel and adding it to the taxonomy on the right.
+One method of using Topic model results to impact taxonomy results is the Stratifyd drag and drop feature.
+See the example below where the user is pulling a newly discovered topic from the Topic Wheel and adding it to the taxonomy on the right.

 1. Step One

 Find topics that need to be added to a taxonomy.

 2. Step Two

 Drag the topic over to the desired taxonomy label.